-Low-dose naltrexone (LDN) has been used to treat a variety of medical illnesses including cancer, certain gastrointestinal conditions, AIDS, autism and autoimmune disorders such as multiple sclerosis.
+Low-dose naltrexone (LDN) has been used to treat a variety of illnesses including:

-Can LDN also be helpful in treating chronic pain?
-A small study that investigated the effect LDN has on fibromyalgia, a chronic pain disorder, yielded promising results: LDN reduced symptoms in the entire group of ten women by more than 30%, as compared to the placebo.
+A small study by Drs.
+Jarred Younger and Sean Mackey investigated the effect LDN has on fibromyalgia, a chronic pain disorder.
+Their findings, published in Pain Medicine, yielded promising results: LDN reduced symptoms in the entire group of ten women by more than 30%, as compared to the placebo.